2010 Brazilian Grand Prix: Qualifying

 Saturday afternoon's qualifying session was split into three parts.
 The first session ran for 20 minutes, eliminating cars that finished 18th or lower.
 The second session lasted 15 minutes, eliminating cars that finished 11th to 17th.
 The final session ran for ten minutes and determined pole position to tenth.
 Cars in the final session were not allowed to change tyres, using the tyres with which they set their quickest lap times.
 The first two sessions and the first minutes of the final session were run on a damp circuit, and as such, drivers used intermediate compound tyres.
-After lap times were 108 per cent slower than in dry weather, every driver changed to dry weather tyres with five minutes to go when a dry line emerged and increased grip.
+After lap times were 108 per cent slower than in dry weather, every driver changed to dry weather tyres with five minutes to go when a dry line emerged and increased grip because the track was drying fast enough to make it feasible.